0xdapper/gearbox-CA-scripts/README.md

 Some scripted interactions I have used for my credit account.
 Demonstrates how one can use forge scripting to script the credit account multicalls.
+Fork this repo and get started with everything setup for writing gearbox scripts.

 ## Install